 Use of AI Robots in Chinese Hospitals

-The main aim of robot is to take-off Hospital’s HR burden.
-According to the Xiaoman developers, a person helping in a hospital can answer maximum of 600 questions per day.
+The main aim of robots is to take off Hospital’s HR burden.
+According to the Xiaoman developers, a person helping in a hospital can answer a maximum of 600 questions per day.

-This will really ease the workload from the hospital staff.
+This will really ease the workload of the hospital staff.
 At the moment, you can just meet in the Xiaoman at the General Hospital in Beijing, China.

 This Hospital has incorporated AI in nearly every major activity like CT-Scan, Pre-diagnosis, and transporting supplies.

-By the use of WeChat, an application owned by Tencent, a famous tech company in China, patients can get the pre-diagnostic reports after responding to few question asked by an Intelligent Doctor.
+By the use of WeChat, an application owned by Tencent, a famous tech company in China, patients can get pre-diagnostic reports after responding to a few questions asked by an Intelligent Doctor.